hurricanemark/ansible_server_configuration/README.md

       HostName 13.99.130.110
       User hurricanemark

-make sure to change permission on ~/.ssh/identity_linux1_priv to 400.
+Make sure to change permission on ~/.ssh/identity_linux1_priv to 400.
 You can now reference ip address 148.100.99.23 by its alias *linux1rhel*

 > hurricanemark@ubuntu16> **ssh linux1rhel**